- Departmental Plan - Supplementary Information Tables

 |Initiatives to engage applicants and recipients||

 Since , an initiative to engage recipients has been undertaken through an automated annual follow-up of projects.
-The Agency has extended this initiative in order to establish a dialogue with potential applicants and recipients through the CSA website.
+The CSA has extended this initiative via its web page in order to establish a dialogue with potential applicants and recipients.

-Consultations, presentations to and discussions with the academic and industrial communities as well with other potential recipient groups are ongoing.
+Consultations, presentations to, and discussions with, the academic and industrial communities as well with other potential recipient groups, are ongoing and will continue.

 |Project name||RADARSAT Constellation Mission (RCM)|